-Canterbury School recognizes that the elements of a student’s intellectual, moral, and social growth are inextricably intertwined.
-We strive to create an environment that supports such growth through respect for self and others, and a cooperative attitude toward learning and working within a community of high standards and expectations.
+This is our school motto.
+At Canterbury School, we recognize the elements of a student’s intellectual, moral and social growth are inextricably intertwined.
+That's why we strive to create an environment that supports such growth through respect for self and others, and a cooperative attitude toward learning and working within a community of high standards and expectations.

-Through these programs we strive to create an atmosphere of trust, honesty, and mutual respect among students, teachers, and parents.
-These qualities will, in turn, promote not only academic growth, but also the development of moral strength and self-discipline – qualities of character that will enable students to become positive, lifelong contributors to society.
+Through these programs, we strive to create an atmosphere of trust, honesty and mutual respect among students, teachers and parents.
+These qualities will, in turn, promote academic growth and the development of moral strength and self-discipline – qualities of character that will enable students to become positive, lifelong contributors to society.

 Canterbury believes in the benefits of volunteering within the community.
 To support this belief, community service is an important part of student development.